in which the 7 is her individual identification number, the i. is her place as eldest child, and the superscript 2 marks her as the second generation.

 The same is true, but even more so, for the Eighth Generation, the beginning of the twentieth century, but stretching over a large number of decades.

 Most of this has come from cousins, and I have not checked it myself.
 It is posted in the hopes of eliciting additional information and corrections from readers who find their own parents, grandparents, or even great grandparents listed there.
 I do not intend to continue this web page very far into the twentieth century as the relatives who are still living aren't intended to be posted.
-However, I have recently started to keep a record off line.
+However, names that appear in the 1940 federal census are included even though many of them are probably still living.
+I have recently started to keep a more complete record of present Paxsons off line.

 List of a few of the many Collateral Lines that connect to a Paxson.
 Only a relatively few of these are operational as yet, but at least you can see which lines interest me.
 I have no expectation that this will ever be complete.
-My intention is to write a series of books about selected lines, embedding the genealogy within a much larger historical context.
+My intention is to continue writing books (the Ancestor Wall series) about selected lines, embedding the genealogy within a much larger historical context.
 This web site offers a taste of my approach.

 The first book published, 1328 North Fifteenth Street: the Dunning Family and Its Things, is available at cost at Lulu.com.
 It focusses on material culture in regard to Thomas S. Dunning and his wife Lydia (Balderston) and their children, parents, siblings, and some Dunning, Stevenson, and a few of the Balderston ancestors.